Joey-Sisk/employee-directory/README.md

 ## Description

 This React application is designed to allow a business to review information about their employee's and sort or search through that data.
-The styling was done primarily through Bootstrap and Bootswatch and the empoyee information comes from the [Random User API](https://randomuser.me/).
+The styling was done primarily through Bootstrap and Bootswatch and the employee information comes from the [Random User API](https://randomuser.me/).
 Axios was used to incorporate the API into the code.
 The sorting method was adapted from [Florin Pops tutorial](https://www.florin-pop.com/blog/2019/07/sort-table-data-with-react/), and the search function was adapted from a [Medium article by Bhavya Ambasta](https://medium.com/crobyer/search-filter-with-react-js-88986c644ed5).

 ## Table of Contents